HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 | 172.16.192.1   | 172.16.255.253  | Workstations (reserved IP)   |
 | 172.16.255.254 | --              | Router                       |

-Configure the DHCP server so workstations that attach to the network get an IP address in the correct range and all other necessary settings to get access to the LAN and the Internet.
+First, create a new virtual machine named `srv003`.
+Then configure the DHCP server so workstations that attach to the network get an IP address in the correct range and all other necessary settings to get access to the LAN and the Internet.
 Lease time is 4 hours.

 Some remarks: